Haloren/MakingAList/README.md

 # How to Use
 Create a grocery list, check off items as needed, and delete items from the list.
-- Add an item by typing in the name of the item and clicking +
+- Add an item by typing in the name of the item and clicking "+"
-    - Quantity: use the counter next to the item after the item has been added
+    - Quantity: input a number or increase/decrease the box under "Qty"
-- Remove an item by clicking the X next to the item
+- Remove an item by clicking the red "X" next to the item
 - Click on the box to check or un-check items as you shop

 # Contributors Guide